 - understand cinematic movements and influences and recognize and appreciate important directors.
 As screenwriter Brian McDonald said about studying classic films, "you will see how far you can see when perched atop a giant's shoulders."

 - learn more about films from other countries and eras—our film history courses include major film movements around the world: Italy’s neorealist movement, France’s Cinema du Look, German Expressionism, J- (apanese) and K- (orean) horror, and others

-- develop relationships with other students interested in film and the visual arts which may lead to important creative partnerships
+- develop relationships with other students interested in film and the visual arts which can lead to important creative partnerships

 Throughout our courses, you'll learn how compelling stories are structured and told!
 Understanding how stories are assembled and communicated can help you develop your own storytelling skills, and storytelling is an important skill in any career.
 So whether you take the entire film sequence--and learn about storytelling in the U.S. and around the globe--or just fulfill an elective, you'll develop a better appreciation and understanding of story, so that you can use storytelling effectively in your own life.

 If you think you might want to major in film and transfer to UO or elsewhere, our advisors will help you develop a transfer plan to get you to your goal.
 If you’re interested in transferring to the University of Oregon and pursuing Cinema studies, our core courses, CINE 265, 266, and 267, transfer seamlessly.
-Our course on women directors fulfills the diversity requirement both at Lane and UO, and is offered every other spring.
+Our course on women directors, FA 264: Women Make Movies, fulfills a diversity requirement both at Lane and UO, and is offered every other spring.
 If you’re interested in pursuing your studies somewhere else, talk with your advisor about what classes and options you have!

 If you’re interested in making films, you may want to consider the Multimedia Design program.
 Film studies courses fulfill some of the electives requirements for that program, and help you learn more about creating memorable films.